grouchoboy/dotfiles/config/emacs/readme.md

 ## Movement

-C-v Move forward one screenfu
+C-v Move forward one screenful
 M-v Move backward one screenful
 C-l Clear screen and redisplay the text